Figur8/treinamentoIonicTitan/README.md

 ## Training Scope

-The purpose of the training is to demonstrate basic things of the ionic, such as:
+The purpose of the training is to demonstrate ionic basic usage, such as:

 - Understand what it is __Ionic__, __Cordova__ and __Webview__.
 - Create a project